ArenKDesai/Aren-s-Notes/Madison Gas & Electric/Midwest Independent System Operator (MISO).md

 ## Nomination

-Energy units are selected by the MISO (Midwest Independent System Operator), so certain amounts of energy are nominated from a
+Energy units are selected by the MISO (Midwest Independent System Operator), so certain amounts of energy are nominated from an energy unit.